 The Restated Credit Agreement requires us to be in compliance with specified financial covenants, including (a) a funded debt to EBITDAR (earnings before interest, taxes, depreciation, amortization, and rental expense) ratio of less than 3.00 to 1.00; (b) a fixed charge coverage ratio greater than 1.5 to 1.0; (c) an annual limit on capital expenditures (not including capitalized curriculum development) of \$8.0 million; and (d) a minimum net worth of \$67.0 million.
 These financial covenants remain substantially unchanged from the previously amended line of credit financial covenants.
 In the event of noncompliance with these financial covenants and other defined events of default, the Lender is entitled to certain remedies, including acceleration of the repayment of amounts outstanding on the Revolving Loan and Term Loan.
-At February 26, 2011, we believe that we were in compliance with the terms and covenants applicable to our line of credit agreement.
+At May 28, 2011, we believe that we were in compliance with the terms and covenants applicable to our Restated Credit Agreement.

-At February 26, 2011, we had \$1.5 million outstanding on the line of credit and we had a zero balance on the line of credit at various times during the quarter.
-During the first two quarters of fiscal 2011, our average obligation and interest rate were as follows on the line of credit (in thousands, except interest rate).
+At May 28, 2011, we had \$7.1 million outstanding on the line of credit and \$3.7 million drawn on the term loan.
+During the first three quarters of fiscal 2011, our average obligation and interest rate were as follows on the line of credit (in thousands, except interest rate).

+Average

-A verage Daily Average Monthly
+A Average Daily Monthly Interest

-Balance Interest Rate
+Balance Rate

-Quarter ended November 27, 2010 \$ 10,984 3.8%
+Quarter ended November 27, 2010 \$ 10,984 3 8.8%

-Quarter ended February 26, 2011 4,247 3.8%
+Quarter ended February 26, 2011 4,247 3 8.8%

+Quarter ended May 28, 2011 7,042 2 2.7%